Getting Started with the PCI Data Security Standard

 PCI Data Security Standard Requirements

-PCI DSS version 2.0 is the global data security standard that any business of any size must adhere to in order to accept payment cards, and to store, process, and/or transmit cardholder data.
+PCI DSS is the global data security standard that any business of any size must adhere to in order to accept payment cards, and to store, process, and/or transmit cardholder data.
 It presents common-sense steps that mirror best security practices.

 Step 1 – Assess